blastmaster/sysmap/README.md

-# sysmap - A tool suite for gathering static resource information.
+# sysmap - A tool suite to gather static resource information.

 The sysmap tools suite consists of a set of tools that provide support for gathering static resource information from HPC systems.